Skin Type 25 February 2026

 Genetics

-Hormonal fluctuations
+Hormonal Fluctuations

-Climate and weather
+Climate and Weather

-Using the wrong products
+Using the Wrong Products

-Over cleansing
+Over Cleansing

 Signs You Have Combination Skin

-• You get occasional breakouts mostly in the T zone
+• You get occasional breakouts mostly in the T zone.

-• Pores look larger around the nose
+• Pores look more visible around the nose.

-• Makeup behaves differently on different areas
+• Makeup sits differently across different areas of the face.

 Daily Skincare Routine